alexpcook/infrastructure-templates/aws/ec2/README.md

 `public_key_file` - The public key file to use for SSH to the instances.

+`user_data_script` - The user data script to run upon bootstrapping the instances.

 `instances` - The number of EC2 instances to provision.

 ## Outputs